Zach Thomas arrived in Miami in 1996 as a mid-round draft pick with a questionable professional future.

 Additionally, Thomas was voted to the NFL’s 2000s All-Decade Team and the Dolphins’ Honor Roll.

 Life in Retirement

-Between 2000 and 2015, Thomas was married to Jason Taylor’s sister, Katina, and the couple has three children.
+Between 2000 and 2015, Jason Taylor was married to Thomas’ sister, Katina, and the couple had three children.

-Since retiring, Thomas has mostly stayed out of the spotlight and has focused on raising his children while living in Florida.
+Since retiring, Thomas and his wife, Maritza, have mostly stayed out of the spotlight and live in Florida.

-He also owns a pair of gyms named Zach’s Club 54 in Amarillo and Lubbock, Texas.
+He owns a pair of gyms named Zach’s Club 54 in Amarillo and Lubbock, Texas.

 Already part of the @cfbhall and now a member of the Pro Football Hall of Fame.

 — Pro Football Hall of Fame (@ProFootballHOF) February 10, 2023

 In early February of 2023, Thomas was inducted into the Pro Football Hall of Fame after several years of consideration.